 # openssl ecparam -name prime256v1 -genkey | openssl ec -aes256 -out ./ecc/private.key

 Note: The use of a pipe here means the unencrypted key is never written to disk.
-Since ZFS is a copy-on-write filesystem, that could leave an unencrypted copy available for a through attacker.
+Since ZFS is a copy-on-write filesystem, that could leave unencrypted data available for a through attacker.
 While this is a serious concern, it can only be exploited by someone with administrator or physical access to your hypervisor.
 That's beyond the scope of adversary we're protecting against with this specific certificate.

 We will also create the RSA key-pair.